multum/pg-differ/README.md

  const differ = new Differ({
     dbConfig: {},
     schemaFolder: path.resolve(__dirname, 'schemas'), // or/and use 'differ.define' method to add model,
-    seedFolder: path.resolve(__dirname, 'seed'), // or/and use 'model.addSeeds' method,
+    seedFolder: path.resolve(__dirname, 'seeds'), // or/and use 'model.addSeeds' method,
     logging: true,
     logger: function(message){},
     placeholders: {